ivmai/bdwgc/docs/overview.md

 The collector uses a [mark-sweep](http://www.hboehm.info/gc/complexity.html) algorithm.
-It provides incremental and generational collection under operating systems which provide the right kind of virtual memory support.
-(Currently this includes SunOS[45], IRIX, OSF/1, Linux, and Windows, with varying restrictions.)
+It provides incremental and generational collection under operating systems that provide the right kind of virtual memory support.
+(Currently this includes SunOS 4.x and 5.x, IRIX, Tru64 UNIX, Linux, and Windows, with varying restrictions.)
 It allows [finalization](finalization.md) code to be invoked when an object is collected.
 It can take advantage of type information to locate pointers if such information is provided, but it is usually used